pikatchu/closedsource/book/0110-the_trap.md

 Doyle looked confused.
 "Sir?"

-"I don’t trust the rest of the police force.
-They’re incompetent," Finch muttered.
-"Go ahead if you want, but don’t expect results."
+"I don't trust the rest of the police force.
+They're incompetent," Finch muttered.
+"Go ahead if you want, but don't expect results."

 Doyle hesitated, then nodded and left the room.